OSGeo/gdal/doc/source/programs/gdal_raster_unscale.rst

 If one of the input bands has no scale/offset metadata, its values are kept unmodified.

-This command is the reverse operation of :ref:`gdal_raster_scale_subcommand`.
+This command is the reverse operation of :ref:`gdal_raster_scale`.

-This subcommand is also available as a potential step of :ref:`gdal_raster_pipeline_subcommand`
+This subcommand is also available as a potential step of :ref:`gdal_raster_pipeline`

 Standard options
 ++++++++++++++++